Exploreryer/wikinote/frontend/CHROME_STORE_SUBMISSION.md

 #### 单一用途说明：
 ```
-WikiNote transforms the new tab page to display random Wikipedia articles in a beautiful waterfall layout.
+Wikinote transforms the new tab page to display random Wikipedia articles in a beautiful waterfall layout.
 The extension's single purpose is to provide users with an engaging knowledge discovery experience every time they open a new tab, featuring articles from Wikipedia in multiple languages with no ads or tracking.
 ```

 #### 数据使用要点：